iambonface/weather-app/README.md

     $ subl .

 ## Live Preview
-<a href="http://iambonface.github.io/weather-app">Click here to view the weather app page </a>
+<a href="http://iambonface.github.io/weather-app">Click here to view the weather app</a>

 ## Credits
 API endpoint courtesy of <a href="https://darksky.net/dev/docs">DarkskyAPI</a>

 Weather Icons provided by <a href="https://darkskyapp.github.io/skycons/">Skycons</a>